 The marine heat wave definition of (Hobday et al., 2016) finds ‘extreme thermal events’ within a long-term (typically >30 years) daily time series of sea surface temperatures (SSTs).
 It does so by finding the occasions that SST exceeds a threshold in the probability distribution of the data (i.e. relative to the 10th or 90th percentiles) calculated based on an 11-day wide moving mean smoother centered on each day-of-the-year at each site (or pixel in the case of gridded data).
 These events are atypical relative to the normal climatology by definition, and various metrics that define their properties may be calculated, including, but not limited to, the number of events per year, their duration, and the mean, maximum and cumulative intensity above (below) the threshold (Hobday et al., 2016).
 Since there are surprisingly many such ‘extreme’ events within long time series, and due to them showing a great deal of spatial cohesion in gridded daily data sets, they are statistically robust; as such, we can use them to study how thermal extremes have changed globally or regionally within the observational SST record.
 Combined with measurements of decadal trends in the mean SST, additional trend estimates involving the frequency, duration and intensity of extreme events will provide a deeper understanding of how climate change is unfolding, and perhaps add to a mechanistic understanding of the drivers of climate change.
 It is well established that, on average, Earth’s surface temperature is increasing.
 The theoretical understanding is that the frequency and intensity of extreme climatic events will increase (i.e. pulses of unusually high temperatures) is also accepted (Alexander, 2016), but it remains poorly supported by empirical evidence.
 A quantification of extreme events using the framework provided by (Hobday et al., 2016) will give us this information.

-Although climate change is generally understood to result in a gradual long-term rise in global mean surface temperature (Pachauri et al., 2014), it is generally the associated increase in frequency and severity of extreme events that affects humans and ecosystems in the short-term (Easterling et al., 2000).
+Although climate change is generally understood to result in a gradual long-term rise in global mean surface temperature (Pachauri et al., 2014), it is generally the associated increase in frequency and severity of extreme events that affect humans and ecosystems in the short-term (Easterling et al., 2000).
 Impacts of extreme events such as floods, wind storms, tropical cyclones, heatwaves and cold-spells may occur suddenly, often with catastrophic consequences (e.g. Shongwe et al., 2009).
-The recognition to focus more on the extremes and less on the background mean state has emerged as a critical direction of climate change research (Jentsch et al., 2007).
+The recognition of the need to focus more on the extremes and less on the background mean state has emerged as a critical direction of climate change research (Jentsch et al., 2007).
 In this light, the enhanced internal synoptic variability of the WBCs has been conjectured to lead to changes in the amount of heat transported (i.e. heating or cooling; Beal and Elipot, 2016), and we hypothesise that this variability is associated with the development of extreme weather events.

 An analysis of the right-hand tail of the extreme temperature value distribution (i.e. temperature values above the 90th percentile relative to the seasonally-varying long-term climatology) of ocean regions could shed light on the evolution of the dynamics of heat transport that may be associated with the increased variability observed in the AC.
 Future conditions should be increasingly characterised by SSTs situated in the top-10% of hottest temperatures, in a manner similar to that found for extreme rainfall, which is also expected to occur in less frequently but more intense events (Pohl et al., 2017).